rvolosatovs/nixelium/README.md

-# Profian Inc. Staging Environment
+> NOTE: Parts of this were developed by me as part of work on https://github.com/profianinc/infrastructure/ at https://github.com/profianinc

+# Network infrastructure à la Roman

 ## Architecture

-There are two environments defined in this project:
-- `testing`, where latest `main` of each project is deployed automatically by the CI
-- `staging`, where latest release of each project is deployed manually (potentially automated in the future)
+- `ca` contains CA certs and keys
+- `hosts` contains host-specific data (e.g. TLS certificates and keys)
+- `nixosConfigurations` contains all NixOS system definitions.
+- `deploy` contains deployment definitions used by [`serokell/deploy-rs`].
+- `overlays` contains nixpkgs overlays (e.g. tooling scripts)

-Each service is deployed as a [hardened systemd service](https://nixos.wiki/wiki/Systemd_Hardening).
+Each custom service is deployed as a [hardened systemd service](https://nixos.wiki/wiki/Systemd_Hardening).

 ### Steward

 The `steward` service is configured with a CA certificate and key and running on unprivileged port.
-The service itself only handles HTTP traffic, which is transparently upgraded to TLS by [Nginx](https://nginx.org/en/) reverse proxy by using [Let's Encrypt certificates](https://letsencrypt.org/), which routes requests to ports `443` and `80` (redirected) to the underlying service.
+The service itself only handles HTTP traffic, which is transparently upgraded to TLS by [Nginx] reverse proxy by using [Let's Encrypt certificates](https://letsencrypt.org/), which routes requests to ports `443` and `80` (redirected) to the underlying service.

 ### Drawbridge

 The `drawbridge` service is configured with Steward CA certificate, as well as server certificate and key and is running on unprivileged port.
-The service itself handles HTTPS traffic, but is behind [Nginx](https://nginx.org/en/) reverse proxy, which routes requests to ports `443` and `80` (redirected) to the underlying service.
+The service itself handles HTTPS traffic, but is behind [Nginx] reverse proxy, which routes requests to ports `443` and `80` (redirected) to the underlying service.

 ### Access